 These Facebook Groups can be used to help you connect to landlords who have homes/suites/rooms available for rent.
 Please note that anyone can post listings on these websites.
 Always beware when conducting business or meetings with private online listers.
 Beware of scammers and con artists.

 If you are new to the area, consider finding a residence that is near the bus routes that directly connect to Camosun using transit maps linked below.

 For all tenancy issues, we suggest you first visit TRAC (Tenancy Resource & Advisory Centre).
 Their website is a great resource for renters and those with landlord issues.
 TRAC can evaluate your specific issue, provide feedback, and be able to better indicate if the issue is a violation of the Tenancy Act.
 They can be reached by phone.

 To avoid or negotiate a dispute with a landlord, knowledge of the BC Residential Tenancy Act can be helpful.
 It is written in a way that can easily be read and understood by anyone.
-If you ever have issues with your landlord that can’t be resolve through discussions with the landlord, as a last resort you can file for dispute resolution with the BC Residential Tenancy Branch.
-Here is the website:
+If you ever have issues with your landlord that cannot be resolve through discussions with the landlord, as a last resort you can file for dispute resolution with the BC Residential Tenancy Branch.

 If you are ever in need of help, please contact the Camosun College Counselling Centre.
 The Counselling Centre can meet with students who are prospective or current.
 Please visit their website for full information, and to get in touch with someone.